Justice for Our Neighbors North Central Texas (DFW) is hiring a part-time Executive Director!

 - Volunteer in Dallas / Fort Worth!
 Justice for Our Neighbors-DFW works every day to keep immigrant families from being separated.

-- Pray for the children, their families, for everyone helping, and for our government.
+- Pray for the migrants, for everyone helping, and for our government.

 Justice for Our Neighbors-Dallas/Fort Worth is a Methodist Immigration Ministry that has provided low-cost immigration legal services since 1999.
 Each day we put into action the Methodist Social Principles of loving our neighbors as ourselves and providing for the welfare of immigrants instead of oppressing them.